FOCUS Greater Syracuse, Inc. 2025 Logo

 When: Friday, February 28, 12:05 p.m. to 1:00 p.m.

-Registration & Location: This online forum will be conducted via Zoom.
-Registration is free and open to everyone.
+Registration & Location: This online forum was be conducted via Zoom.
+Registration was free and open to everyone.

 Maribel Arce, Director of Grants and Planning, PEACE, Inc.